vitiral/notes/leetcode/cheatsheet.md

 - growing midpoint: grow a midpoint at different points in the data
 - data structure: HashMap/Set are very commonly useful
 - for sum: do rolling maximum, starting over if the maximum gets reduced.
+- backtracking: solve the problem with one decision, then solve it making the next decision (i.e. regex).

 **Conversion Questions**
 - General strategy (simple cases manually, reducing scope, etc)